-The detailed information about the company names, the products list, the price (only 11 companies providing the price), their contact information, etc., can be found in the Appendix III - Equipment Database.
-Appendix IV is a visual matrix that can help the growers to get the whole picture of the equipment database and help them to find the automation that they are interested in.
-All automation and technologies are also categorized into 5 groups: propagation (e.g. taking cuttings, sowing seed, sticking), planting (e.g. potting, transplanting), production (e.g. spraying, irrigation, applying/scouting biocontrols, trimming/pinching), shipping (e.g. picking/harvesting, packaging, boxing), and COVID-19 (e.g. screening, site entry assessment, ventilation enhancement), which are the same as Survey 1.
+Appendix III - Equipment Database provides detailed information on the companies reviewed, details on the products available, the cost of automation products (only 11 companies provided cost estimates), contact details etc. Appendix IV is a visual matrix that can help the growers to visualize the equipment database and assist them to locate the equipment of interest.
+All automation and technology equipment is categorized into 5 groups: propagation (e.g. taking cuttings, sowing seed, sticking), planting (e.g. potting, transplanting), production (e.g. spraying, irrigation, applying/scouting biocontrols, trimming/pinching), shipping (e.g. picking/harvesting, packaging, boxing), and COVID-19 (e.g. screening, site entry assessment, ventilation enhancement), which are paired with Survey 1.